 What are the biggest indoor environmental problems associated with living in China?

 The biggest challenge that new residents in China encounter is that many of the construction materials, furnishings, and household cleaning agents used in their apartments are more likely to contain and emit dangerous chemicals than they would encounter back home.
-This is because most apartments are fairly new or have been renovated recently and haven't had the chance to off-gas, landlords are not required to have apartments inspected or tested, and certification standards for low- emissions construction materials and cleaning products are lacking.
+This is because most apartments are fairly new or have been renovated recently and haven't had the chance to off-gas.
+In addition, landlords and building owners are not required to have apartments inspected or tested, and certification standards for low-emissions construction materials and cleaning products are lacking.
 Formaldehyde and volatile organic compounds (VOCs) are pollutants commonly found in buildings in China.

 In every city, there are high variances between districts from day to day.
 Even though some 'new district' development zones may have less traffic and more green spaces than the more urban 'downtown' areas, they may also have heavier concentration of industrial plants and hamlets of villages that openly burn trash.
-Regardless of outdoor variances, the main contributor to indoor air quality are factors like furniture, flooring, wall treatments, construction materials etc. that are within your home – differences in these factors will result in differences in air quality from home to home.
-What is true, however, is that apartments on higher floors generally have lower levels of PM (particulate matter).
-A 30th floor unit is typically about 20-30% better than the ground floor.
+Regardless of outdoor variances, the main contributor to indoor air quality are factors within your home and office, like furniture, flooring, wall treatments, and construction materials.
+These will vary from space to space and result in differences in air quality.
+What is consistently true, however, is that homes and offices on higher floors generally have lower levels of PM (particulate matter); for example, space on the 30th floor unit typically has 20-30% better levels than on the ground floor.